chuganzy/HCPopBackGestureProxy/README.md

 }
 ```

-and, call viewWillDisappear on `viewWillDisappear`.
+and, call viewWillDisappear at `viewWillDisappear`.

 ```obj-c
 - (void)viewWillDisappear:(BOOL)animated {